Skip to main content

 Energy & Environment

-Throughout her career in public service, Congresswoman Garcia has been fighting for clean air and clean water in Houston.
-When a local Texas elected official, she helped make progress on cleaning up Superfund sites and the San Jacinto River.
-She advocated for funding to improve pollution monitoring in the city and fought for the removal of lead pipes that delivered contaminated drinking water to the children in Texas schools.
+Throughout her career in public service, Congresswoman Garcia has been fighting for clean air and clean water in the greater Houston area.
+When she served as a local Texas elected official, she helped make progress on cleaning up Superfund sites and the San Jacinto River.
+She advocated for funding to improve pollution monitoring in the city and fought for the removal of lead pipes that delivered contaminated drinking water to children in Texas schools.
 She also led the fight to halt construction of Trump's environmentally destructive border wall by introducing a bill to prevent state contracts with companies hired to complete the construction.
-Most recently as a U.S. Congresswoman, she has strongly supported remaining in the Paris Climate Agreement.
-Below are some of the major bills she has supported:

 • The USMCA also included several important environmental provisions: